bdalce/Accessible-Research-Compliance/README.md

   CHORUS:

- The CHORUS API hold metadata for DOIs
+ CHORUS is a publisher-led dashboard that contains articles of federal-funded research.
+The CHORUS API holds metadata for available DOIs, and users can use this API to fiud if an article is publicly accessible on a given date.

     Searches for the DOI on the CHORUS API page to see if the article is available in CHORUS